cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.24.0 - 24/08/2020 =
+* Fixed an issue where using an apostrofe in the feed name would make the feed unreachable.
+* Added the g: prefix again for the title and link attributes.
+* Tested on WooCommerce 4.4.

 = 1.23.0 - 20/07/2020 =
 * Tested for WooCommerce 4.3.
 * Made a few small code updates.